daemonraco/toobasic/docs/shelltools.md

 ## Cron Tools
 What is a _cron tool_? well, basicly is a _shell tool_ but it controls that only one instance of a task is running at the same time.

-In our example, if more than one user or automatic proces is using the option to remove invalid users, it may cause collisions when removing historic files, cleaning database tables, etc.
+In our example, if more than one user or an automatic process is using the option to remove invalid users, it may cause collisions when removing historic files, cleaning database tables, etc.
-This is an excelente example of a task that must run one at a time.
+This is an excellent example of a task that must run one at a time.

 ## Create a Cron Tool
 At this point we've realized that our _shell tool_ must be a _cron tool_ and we're going to make some changes: